WHAT IS TEK EAGLES?

 CASE STUDY – IMTIAZ HUSSAIN: JINNAH DAY CENTRE MANAGER

 “At the age of 63 I had given up learning about mobile telephone technology.
 I have always avoided the mobile phone believing that there was very little benefit in its use and perhaps it was too complicated for me.
-All my life I have survived by using landlines, we did not have mobile phones in the past and had done relative well.
+All my life I have survived by using landlines – we didn’t have mobile phones in the past and had done relatively well.

-“The very first lesson the group was asked to give advantages and disadvantages of mobile technology and to my amazement there were only three disadvantages one of them being that people do not talk to each other face to face.
-However when it came to listing advantages the list grew to over 20.
-It made me think that there was something useful in this technology.
-My wife had left me a mobile telephone before she travelled abroad to look after her mother.
-I avoided to even touch the phone.
+“The very first lesson the group was asked to give advantages and disadvantages of mobile technology.
+To my amazement there were only three disadvantages, one of them being that people do not talk to each other face-to-face.
+However when it came to listing advantages, the list grew to over 20.
+It made me think that there was something useful in technology.
+My wife had left me a mobile phone before she travelled abroad to look after her mother.
+I avoided even touching it at first.

-“I thought I will bring it to the first lesson.
-I was amazed the potential of the mobile and how easy it was to use and phone calls abroad could be free.
-Before long I was using skype to visually see my wife and her mother and they could see me.
-It was something out of Star Trek that we used to watch in the 70’s.
+“I thought I would bring it to the first lesson.
+I was amazed by the potential of the mobile and how easy it was to use.
+Before long I was using Skype to visually see my wife and her mother, and they could see me.
+It was like something out of Star Trek that we used to watch in the 70’s!

-“But the greatest thing which happened to me this year was the birth of my first grandson on Christmas Day.
+“But the greatest thing which happened to me was the birth of my first grandson on Christmas Day.
 I was sending messages and videos to all parts of the world through my mobile phone.
-I was receiving messages even on the names for the baby.
-Someone had even suggested little Santa!
-My daughter sends me photos of the baby every few hours, I feel so proud and it has made me realise that I am now connected to more people than I ever was.
-Thank you to TEK Eagles for making all this happen and opening the horizon for me through the course.“
+My daughter sends me photos of the baby every few hours.
+I feel so proud and it has made me realise that I am now connected to more people than I ever was.
+Thank you to TEK Eagles for making all this happen!”

 If you would like to speak to us further about any of the projects we currently run, or are interested in getting involved, please contact us at firstname.lastname@example.org.